novix-sa/Pyplan/docs/Quick Start.md

 Performance profiling information can be displayed by clicking on **"Show Profile"**

-![enter image description here](http://img.pyplan.org/Quick_start_ctrl+E+ShowProfile.png)

-The third way of running a node is by **double clicking** it or pressing **<Ctrl + R>**.
-Any node is initially evaluated as a table, until the user customize it visualization.
-There is a group of customization that can be rapidly set clicking on the configuration icon next to the title of the node:
+![enter image description here](http://img.pyplan.org/Quick_start_ctrl+E+ShowProfile.png) The third way to run a node is by  **double clicking** it or  pressing **<Ctrl + R>**.
+Any node is initially evaluated as a table, until the user customizes its visualization.
+There is a customization group that can be rapidly set by clicking on the configuration icon next to the node title:

 ![enter image description here](http://img.pyplan.org/Quick_start_configuration_wheel.png)

 ![enter image description here](http://img.pyplan.org/Quick_start_evaluate.png)